Automattic/wp-calypso/client/layout/guided-tours/docs/ARCHITECTURE-FUTURE.md

 # Guided Tours: Architecture considerations for the future

+As Guided Tours as a framework is made available to parties interested in [writing their own tours](TUTORIAL.md), it seemed pertinent to gather some thoughts and make them available in this document in the hope of reducing any sort of [bus factor](https://en.wikipedia.org/wiki/Bus_factor).

 ## On the nature of `actionLog`

 `actionLog`<sup>[1](#note-1)</sup> is a collection of actions — another name for events — that grows: 1) over time, and 2) in only one direction.
 It is thus, by nature, equivalent to a **stream**, even though that concept is AFAIK never used in Calypso.